You think the stressful time is over. You've negotiated the anxieties of incubation and you have a batch of

 Chicks come out of the egg very wet and should not be moved from the warmth of the incubator until they are properly fluffed up.
 Moving them before that can chill them, and chicks can die very easily if they become chilled.

 But there's no hard and fast rule about when this should be.
 Chicks will progress at different speeds.
-Some will fluff up within an hour, others will take longer - it partly depends how many chicks are hatching at the same time, because each hatch raises the humidity level in the incubator.
+Some will fluff up within an hour, others will take longer.
+It partly depends how many chicks are hatching at the same time, because each hatch raises the humidity level in the incubator.

 It's safe to do this if you are absolutely sure that no other chicks have 'pipped' (started to make a crack in the egg shell).
-Even if the pip is tiny, opening the incubator at that point will cause humidity to drop immediately which can dry out the membrane of any chicks who have begun to pip.
+Even if the pip is tiny, opening the incubator at that point will cause humidity to drop immediately.
+In turn, that can dry out the membrane of any chicks who have begun to pip.